October 30, 2020

 OECD releases new methodology for peer reviews of BEPS Action 13 on Country-by-Country Reporting

-On 29 October 2020, the Organisation for Economic Co-operation and Development (OECD) released an updated version of the peer review documents on the Base Erosion and Profit Shifting (BEPS) Action 13 minimum standard on Country-by-Country (CbC) Reporting (CbCR), including a revised methodology.
+On 29 October 2020, the Organisation for Economic Co-operation and Development (OECD) released an updated version of the on the Base Erosion and Profit Shifting (BEPS) Action 13 minimum standard on Country-by-Country (CbC) Reporting (CbCR), including a revised methodology.

 The updated peer review documents include the agreed terms of reference containing the evaluation criteria for the minimum standard and the assessment methodology for the peer review process.
 With respect to the terms of reference, there has been no change to the ones agreed by the Inclusive Framework in 2017.
 In contrast, the peer review documents contain a revised methodology that replaces the one agreed by the Inclusive Framework in 2017, which expired with the completion of the third annual peer review in September 2020.